namnh68/Debugging_Openstack_with_Pycharm-Pro5/README.md

-### Debuging_Openstack_with_Pycharm-Pro5
+### Debugging_Openstack_with_Pycharm-Pro5
-Guide configure debug Openstack with Pycharm-Pro5

 -----

-In this archive, I will guide configuration to debug Neutron project.
-And debugging other projects are similar.
+In this archive, I will guide configuration to debug Neutron project by Pycharm-Pro5 .
+And configuration with other projects are similar to Neutron project.

 #### Step 1: Setup environment